AALTO BEER PONG

 ○ The cups must NOT be touched until both balls have been thrown

-○ If both players successfully throw a ball into a cup, the cups are left untouched and the throwing team gets another turn (both balls).
+○ If both players successfully throw a ball into a cup, the cups are removed (and re-racked if convenient) and the throwing team gets another turn (both balls).

 ■ If both balls fly into the same cup, an extra cup is selected to be removed by the throwing team (2 total).

 ○ If a ball is thrown into the cup by bouncing (hits any surface, e.g., table, wall, ceiling, another player…) TWO cups are removed.

 ■ The maximum amount of cups removed is always two, regardless of how many bounces the ball makes.

 ■ If the ball hits a cup on the table, only one cup is removed.